yuninxia/HPCToolkit/doc/src/users/spack.md

 We provide binary distributions for `hpcviewer` on Linux (x86_64, ppc64/le and aarch64), Windows (x86_64) and MacOS (x86_64, M1, M2 and M3).
-Although `hpcviewer` is normally included as part of HPCToolkit, we provide `hpcviewer` as a separate package to install on platforms where hpctoolkit is not available.
+Although `hpcviewer` is normally included as part of HPCToolkit, we provide `hpcviewer` as a separate package to install on platforms, such as MacOS and Windows laptops, where HPCToolkit proper is not available.
 HPCToolkit databases are platform-independent and it is common to run `hpcrun` on one machine and then view the results on another machine.